-Urological surgeon at Alfred Health
+Urological surgeon and Director of Clinical Research in Urology at Alfred Health

 MBBS, Master of Surgery, FRACS